The Jungfraujoch (aka “Top of Europe”) is the highest viewpoint in Europe accessible by train, located at an impressive 3,454m (11,332 ft).

 It’s very slippery, so walk slowly and use your hand rails.
 It’s cold inside, you’ll definitely need your jackets.

 This area changes as the glacial ice moves and sculptures melt.
-Here are some pics from our visit in 2006 and more recently in Dec 2019.
+Here are some pics from our visit in 2006.

 Lots of mountain views up here.
-Since I was there in winter, the peaks were fully covered with snow.
+If you are there in winter, the peaks are usually fully covered with snow.
 This can change depending on the season.

 Where to eat

-On my last visit, I was on a press trip and tried Restaurant Crystal.
-I loved that is has lots of big windows so you can enjoy the view while you eat.
+I enjoyed Restaurant Crystal, which has lots of big windows so you can enjoy the view while you eat.
 Best to make a reservation +41338287888 E-Mail

 I had the hearty fall special with venison, mushroom sauce, chestnuts, berry sauce, spatzel, etc. So delicious!
 Dessert was even better with creme catalan, pear sorbet, figs and berry compote.